 Step 4: Continuously put good ethical principles into practice.
 These steps, which are detailed below, should be carried out in conjunction with your faculty supervisor.

-At Yale-NUS, all student research (whether it is capstone-related or an independent project or a classroom assignment) must be carried out under the supervision of a faculty advisor who is responsible for ensuring that the student researcher carries out their research in a safe and ethical manner.
+At Yale-NUS, all student research (whether it is capstone-related, an independent project or a classroom assignment) must be carried out under the supervision of a faculty advisor who is responsible for ensuring that the student researcher carries out the research in a safe and ethical manner.

-Capstone Research: In the case of students’ capstone research, the Undergraduate Research Ethics Committee (UREC) is a faculty committee with representatives from all three divisions that must approve all capstone projects that involve human subjects research.
-Students are not allowed to commence their human subjects research until they have received approval first from their capstone supervisor and then UREC.
+Capstone Research: In the case of students’ capstone research, the College Ethics Review Committee (CERC) is a faculty committee with representatives from all three divisions that must approve all capstone projects that involve human subjects research.
+Students are not allowed to commence their human subjects research until they have received approval first from their capstone supervisor and then CERC.
 If you have questions about capstone research ethics, you should first consult your capstone supervisor.
-If you still have questions, you can contact UREC at email@example.com.
+If you still have questions, you can contact CERC at email@example.com.

 Independent Student Research Projects: Students are required to have a faculty advisor for any independent research project they undertake.
-If the project entails human subjects research, the faculty advisor and the student must submit an application to the NUS Institutional Review Board (IRB) to approve the research project design.
-UREC does not review students’ independent research projects.
+If the project entails human subjects research, the faculty advisor and the student must submit an application to the National University of Singapore’s Institutional Review Board (NUS IRB) to approve the research project design.
+CERC does not review students’ independent research projects.